The Data Fog of Observability

 In 2020, two broad movements will be taken to break away from the data fog that many organizations have found themselves floundering in – abstraction and simulation.
 Ever-increasing levels and layers of abstraction will be employed to rise above the fog and more accurately assess the situation and state of play at scale.
 Abstraction in data reduction and new higher-order model representations will better assist teams in identifying when to continue to exploit (move and expand rapidly) or to explore (slowdown and consolidate understanding).

 Orientation of the situation gained from abstraction will bring focus and frame effort whenever an engineering team needs to dive deeply into the fog.
-Explorative mission briefings to the “unknown unknown” quadrant will primarily consist of intelligence based on communicated signals, and inferred states along with maps of signposts.
-The effectiveness and efficiency of tooling will be judged on the precise targeting of incursions into the fog, the degree of learning acquired during, the cost and time spent in doing so, as well as the intelligence gathered and relayed to other teams moving elsewhere along the landscape – always guided and assisted.
+Explorative mission briefings to the “unknown unknown” quadrant will primarily consist of intelligence based on communicated signals and inferred states along with maps of signposts.
+The effectiveness and efficiency of tooling will be judged on the precise targeting of incursions into the fog, the degree of learning acquired during, the cost and time spent in doing so, as well as the intelligence gathered and relayed to other teams moving elsewhere along the landscape – always guided and helped.

 While abstraction looks to laws, formulae, and models to offer a more effective birds-eye frontage for operational teams and their activities, simulation attempts to recollect and reconstruct the foundational and functional fabric of reality of systems that are expected to be under some degree of change and control.

 Simulation exists beneath the data fog, with data pushed into the background and used solely to power the play-back or play-forward of execution to be experienced and introspected immersively.
 Within the fog, data consisting of traces, metrics, and logs cloud the vision of reality under execution.
 The fog offers up hints of software execution behaviors.
 Still, the behavior is never genuinely experienced to the extent that it can be natively mapped to code, constructs, and context.
-Within the fog, engineering teams are always observing data and not actual execution—conversely, simulation deals exclusively with episodic memories of the past or the projection of future potentials.
+Within the fog, engineering teams are always observing data and not actual execution—conversely, simulation deals exclusively with episodic memories of the past or the projection of future potential.
 While simulation is far more expansive and expressive, it is still very much simplified in the few fundamental and primitive elements of concern it contains.
 Teams will use simulations to train and tune decision-making tooling.